HiPERCAM/hipercam/docs/telescope.rst

 Here it is assumed that you are observing with HiPERCAM for the first time and want to look at your data.
 It is written in tutorial style for someone starting afresh who just wants to get going.
+The first thing to realise is that the pipeline is run from the command line entered in a terminal.

 Plotting the data coming in
 ===========================